pablorosillo/finalmasterthesis/README.md

 # finalmasterthesis
-Codes used in the simulations of my Final Master Thesis
+Codes used in the simulations of my Final Master Thesis @ IFISC